patrickhilker/hexonet-api-documentation/API/DOMAIN/ADDDOMAIN.md

 552 | Object status does not allow for operation
 554 | Object already registered

+NOTE: The response might include the parameter 'PENDING = 1'.
+This indicates that the registration has not been completed yet and that the request might still get rejected.

 Property | Min | Max | Definition | Type
 ---- | ---- | ---- | ---- | ----
 ACCOUNTINGDATE | 1 | 1 | The accounting date of the domain<br>Currently only returned in OTE.
 Will be returned in LIVE system as of 2017-07-10 | DATETIME